AnyLog-co/documentation/07- CLI/04-1 Notification/02- REST.md

 **Explanation**: When an AnyLog node is running, it offers a REST API.
 The REST API accepts REST calls from users and applications (like Grafana) to network members.
-Activating the REST API on a particular node is explained in
-<a href="../02-%20Background%20Processes.md#network-services" target="_blank">Background Processes</a>.
-Using the `rest` command, users can issue REST calls between members of the
-network and between non-members and members of the network.
+Activating the REST API on a particular node is explained in [Background Processes](../02-%20Background%20Processes.md#network-services).
+Using the `rest` command, users can issue REST calls between members of the network and between non-members and members of the network.
 The rest call provides the target URL (of the REST server) and additional values.
 The URL must be provided; the other key/value pairs are optional headers and data values.
 Supported operations include `get` (retrieve data and metadata from the AnyLog Network) and `post` (send data